ncats/RDAS/README.md

 - EBI
 - OMIM

 Rare diseases related information such as GARD_ID and Name are returned by cypher query against GARD data lake Neo4j database.
-Disease name is used to query NCBI PubMed archieve to get a list of PubMed article IDs.
+Disease name is used to query NCBI PubMed archive to get a list of PubMed article IDs.
 Because of the large number of articles for same diseases, we limit the number of articles for each disease to 1000.

-EBI, instead of NCBI PubMed archieve and `APIs` are used to get the article informaiton, such as title, keywords, abstract, etc. because of the following reseans:
+EBI, instead of NCBI PubMed archive and `APIs` are used to get the article information, such as title, keywords, abstract, etc. because of the following reasons:
 1. NCBI has limitation on how many `API` calls can make in one second (around 3 per second).
-2. EBI does not have such limit and it also provids an `API` that can query/return as much as 1000 PubMed articles.
+2. EBI does not have such limit and it also provides an `API` that can query/return as much as 1000 PubMed articles.

 Pubtator `API` is used to get further annotations such as MESH term and Gene for an article.
 There is also a limit (3 calls per second) for how often the `API` can be called.
 The loading program force itself to sleep for a while (0.34 second) between the calls.